-Demand Growing Across Demographics
+Demand for Smart Homes Growing Across Demographics

 Energy is as ubiquitous and necessary to the smart home as broadband and wifi, and the number of those interested in the technology is only matched by the ways it can be utilized.
 Among Millennials, one in four

-of Generation X also would put down more cash for smart homes, and Generation Z, the oldest of whom are in their early twenties and beginning to establish their own homes, are even more likely than Millennials to want smart homes.
+of Generation X also would put down more cash for smart homes.
+Generation Z, the oldest of whom are in their early twenties and beginning to establish their own homes, are even more likely than Millennials

-As smart home devices have become less expensive and easier to use, renters have become a larger segment of users and now are just as likely as homeowners to have a smart home device.
+Renters have become a larger segment of users and now are just as likely as homeowners to have a smart home device as smart home devices have become less expensive and easier to use.
 The largest hurdle is encouraging users to see past Alexa and Google to the vast number of products available to them.
 The smart home landscape is expected to change

 Most Wanted: Convenience and Security